This chapter describes 1C:Enterprise interface and navigation options.

 Click the user name to display a menu containing your profile settings and the Log out command.

-To log out, use the Log out command.
+To log out, click Log out.
 If OpenID authentication is in use, your User-Supplied ID will be logged out as well.

 You can navigate an application using the keyboard.
 The built-in help includes the tables listing the keyboard shortcuts.